betasve/go-commerce/Readme.md

         Implement role-based access control (RBAC) for different user types (e.g., admin, customer).
         Develop unit and integration tests for the authentication service.
         Document the user and authentication service API.
+        Define API contracts using OpenAPI (Swagger) or gRPC for service communication.
+        Implement basic CI/CD pipeline with GitHub Actions to automate testing and deployment.

 ### Milestone 3: Product and Inventory Service